rtmigo/dmk_py/README.md

 # Save and read text

 ```
-$ codn sett -n topsecret123 -t "My darling's jokes are not so funny"
+$ codn sett -e secRet007 -t "My darling's jokes are not so funny"
 ```

 ```
-$ codn gett -n 'topsecret123'
+$ codn gett -e secRet007

 My darling's jokes are not so funny
 ```

-The `-n` and `-t` parameters are optional.
+The `-e` and `-t` parameters are optional.
 If they are not specified, their values will be prompted for interactive input.

 ```
 $ codn sett

-Codename: topsecret123
+Codename: secRet007
-Repeat: topsecret123
+Repeat: secRet007
 Text: My darling's jokes are not so funny
 ```

 ```
 $ codn gett

-Codename: topsecret123
+Codename: secRet007

 My darling's jokes are not so funny
 ```

 # Save and read file

-Read data from a `source.docx` and save it as encrypted entry `SecretName123`
+Read data from a `source.docx` and save it as encrypted entry `secRet007`

 ```
-$ codn setf -n SecretName123 /my/docs/source.docx
+$ codn setf -e secRet007 /my/docs/source.docx
 ```

-Decrypt the entry `SecretName123` and write the result to `target.docx`
+Decrypt the entry `secRet007` and write the result to `target.docx`

 ```
-$ codn getf -n SecretName123 /my/docs/target.docx
+$ codn getf -e secRet007 /my/docs/target.docx
 ```

-The `-n` parameter is optional.
+The `-e` parameter is optional.
 If it is not specified, the value will be prompted for interactive input.

 # Under the hood